- CDO Soccer Club - Zone 1 Lead Coach/Coach educator & mentor

 - Co-author of the Major League Soccer Camps age appropriate coaching curriculum, a resource that has been used by thousands of youth coaches at hundreds of clubs across the US; former staff instructor and MLSC national coach of the year.

-- Previous experience as National Soccer Coaches Association of America (NSCAA) state technical coordinator for Arizona, establishing coach education in the state.
+- Previous experience as National Soccer Coaches Association of America (NSCAA) state technical coordinator for Arizona, providing coach education clinics on behalf of NSCAA in the state.

 - Work with the Arizona's Olympic Development Program, specifically the YOP program working with advanced youth players.

 - Lead coach in Arizona Youth Soccer Association (AYSA) "Kickin it after school" community outreach soccer program, working with players in title I school districts to provide access to sport and exercise in low income areas.